NekoShadow/Marketing-Application-System-Project/README.md

 4. Silhouette Value

 The silhouette value is used to measure the clustering combination and separation, and then to statistically evaluate the clustering models.
-It ranges between -1 (for poorly modelled models) and 1 (for excellent models).
-It can be averaged at the level of the overall observation (generally Silhouette), or averaged at the level of the cluster (Cluster Silhouette).
+It ranges between -1 (for poorly modeled models) and 1 (for excellent models).
+It can be averaged at the level of the overall observation (generally Silhouette) or averaged at the level of the cluster (Cluster Silhouette).
 The distance can be calculated using the Euclidean distance.
-The default value is 0, because a value less than 0 (that is, a negative value) indicates that the average distance between the observations in the cluster they are assigned to and the point is greater than the minimum average distance of another cluster.
+The default value is 0 because a value less than 0 (that is, a negative value) indicates that the average distance between the observations in the cluster they are assigned to and the point is greater than the minimum average distance of another cluster.
 Therefore, models with negative Silhouette values can be safely discarded.

 (1) Customer View

-1. Baisc Clustering
+1. Basic Clustering

-Since there are no hard model evaluation metrics for the clustering model, although silhouette value and other indicators are used to evaluate the approximate performance of clustering model, the actual judgement of whether the model is good or not depends on the distribution of the final customer subgroups.
-The differences of indicators (ie, customer characteristics) among various subgroups, etc., are considered to comprehensively assess the usefulness of the model.
-In addition, it is also necessary to combine actual business conditions, such as the basic subgroups found, whether the customer portraits is convenient for business colleagues to come up with marketing strategies, or to develop new service products.
+Since there are no hard model evaluation metrics for the clustering model, although silhouette value and other indicators are used to evaluate the approximate performance of clustering model, the actual judgment of whether the model is good or not depends on the distribution of the final customer subgroups.
+The differences of indicators (i.e., customer characteristics) among various subgroups, etc., are considered to comprehensively assess the usefulness of the model.
+Also, it is also necessary to combine actual business conditions, such as the basic subgroups found, whether the customer portraits is convenient for business colleagues to come up with marketing strategies, or to develop new service products.

 2. Customer Value Evaluation